 Testosterone Undecanoate Injection.
 This is an injectable version of undecanoate.
 Internationally it is sold under the name Nebido, and in the United States is called Aveed.
 This is a long-lasting ester that stays in the system for extended periods.
 The injection is usually administered every 10-14 weeks, and for use in the U.S., the manufacturer claims that only five doses are needed all year!
 The catch?
 There are many concerns about adverse side effects.

 Testosterone Suspension.
 Testosterone suspension acts fast…very fast.
 This is an ester-free, water-based form of testosterone.
 For this reason, it is not the preferred testosterone for TRT.
-Rather, it is hugely popular in the performance-enhancing circles of athletes, especially power-lifters, since it delivers a rapid effect, and skyrockets explosiveness.
+Instead, it is hugely popular in the performance-enhancing circles of athletes, especially power-lifters, since it delivers a rapid effect, and skyrockets explosiveness.
 One concern is the painful injections.
 There have been reports of the injected limb becoming numb for a period, with moving the arm becoming challenging.
 All-in-all, the risks outweigh the benefits when it comes to testosterone suspension.

 Testosterone Cypionate vs. Testosterone Enanthate: Which One Should You Choose?